ellen-izz/Micro-Mouse/README.md

 - **team-photos** → Contains 2 photos of the team
 - **photos** → Contains 6 photos of the vehicle from every side, top, and bottom
 - **video** → Contains `video.md` with the link to the driving demonstration video
-- **schemes** → Contains Tinkercad screenshot showing the wiring of the Arduino Uno, sensors, servo motor, DC motors, and motor driver
+- **tinkrcad.png** → Contains Tinkercad screenshot showing the wiring of the Arduino Uno, sensors, servo motor, DC motors, and motor driver
 - **code.c** → Contains the Arduino C source code for the vehicle’s control software
 - **Models** → Contains files for 3D printing and laser cutting of vehicle parts